ios-tooling/SharedSettings/README.md

     /// The default value returned when the key doesn't exist static var defaultValue: Payload { get }

-    /// The UserDefaults key name (defaults to type name) static var name: String { get }
+    /// The storage key name (defaults to type name) static var name: String { get }

+    /// The storage location (defaults to .userDefaults) static var location: SettingsLocation { get }

     /// Read the value from UserDefaults
     nonisolated static func from(userDefaults: UserDefaults) -> Payload?

     /// Write the value to UserDefaults
-    nonisolated static func set(_ value: Payload?, in userDefaults: UserDefaults) }
+    nonisolated static func set(_ value: Payload?, in userDefaults: UserDefaults)

+    /// Read the value from CloudKit
+    nonisolated static func fromCloudKit() -> Payload?

+    /// Write the value to CloudKit
+    nonisolated static func setInCloudKit(_ value: Payload?)
+}
 ```